ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-14-enhancing-targeting-accuracy.md

 One interesting thing to note is that the *very first split* appears to be using the variable *distance from store* so it would seem that this is a very important variable when it comes to predicting signups to the delivery club!

 <br>
-### Decision tree Regularization <a name="clftree-model-regularization"></a>
+### Decision Tree Regularization <a name="clftree-model-regularization"></a>

-Decision trees can be prone to over-fitting, in other words, without any limits on their splitting, they will end up learning the training data perfectly.
+Decision Trees can be prone to over-fitting, in other words, without any limits on their splitting, they will end up learning the training data perfectly.
 We would much prefer our model to have a more *generalized* set of rules, as this will be more robust & reliable when making predictions on *new* data.

-One effective method of avoiding this over-fitting, is to apply a *max depth* to the Decision tree, meaning we only allow it to split the data a certain number of times before it is required to stop.
+One effective method of avoiding this over-fitting, is to apply a *max depth* to the Decision Tree, meaning we only allow it to split the data a certain number of times before it is required to stop.

 We initially trained our model with a placeholder depth of 5, but unfortunately, we don't necessarily know the *optimal* number for this.
 Below we will loop over a variety of values and assess which gives us the best predictive performance!